|

 I’m not here to tell you that these Moroccan scams aren’t real, because they are.
 But just because they have happened to others, it doesn’t mean they will happen to you.
 In fact, there are easy ways to avoid almost all of the most common Morocco tourist scams, provided you are aware of them in the first place.

-In this article, I’ll share some of the most common tourist scams in Morocco for solo travellers to be aware of, so you can nip them in the bud before they happen to you.
+In this article, I’ll share some of the most common tourist scams in Morocco for solo travellers to be aware of.
+That way, you can nip them in the bud before they happen to you.
 By understanding the most likely situations in which they occur and how to get yourself out of them, you’ll avoid encountering any serious issues.

 A colourful mural on a narrow street in the Tangier medina